How to Enable PostgreSQL Replication on Ubuntu (Step-by-Step Guide)

 Streaming Replication

-Physical replication, often referred to as streaming replication, duplicates the exact physical files of the database from one server to another.
+Streaming replication copies the primary database’s physical files and updates them on the standby server in real time, ensuring minimal data loss and faster failover.
 It’s a binary copy of the database cluster’s files, providing a hot standby system.
 Physical replication is straightforward and efficient, as it duplicates data exactly as is, but it lacks flexibility because you can’t replicate a subset of the database or transform data during the replication process.

 Logical Replication

-Logical replication, on the other hand, is more flexible.
+Logical replication lets you choose which tables to copy and apply filters, making it useful for syncing multiple databases, integrating data, or running analytics on selected records.
 It allows you to replicate specific tables and even transform data while replicating.
 This is achieved by sending the changes of the data (the write-ahead log or WAL) in a logical format that includes the data and the changes, rather than in a binary format.

 Prerequisites

-• Two Ubuntu 20.04 servers: A primary server and a standby server.
+• Two Ubuntu 24.04 or newer servers: A primary server and a standby server.

 • Sudo or root access to both servers.